 Although the Indonesian armed forces are the primary buyers for 80% of all purchases of locally produced weaponry, the National Police and regional buyers account for the total ammunition sales as well.

 - PT.
 PINDAD (a state-owned company) holds the biggest Indonesian market share for ammunition, mostly in small calibres.

 - Together with Rheinmetall, PINDAD builds the Leopard ammunition plant for the Asian market.

 - PINDAD exports ammunition to America, Singapore, Thailand, Laos, and Nigeria.

-Feel free to contact us and get a free quotation for entering the ammunition sector in Indonesia.
+Fill in the form below and contact us to get a free quotation for entering the Ammunition market in Indonesia.